On this page:

 Tier and Node Naming Guidelines

-The maximum length of a tier name is 100 characters and the maximum length of a node name is 500 characters.
+The maximum length of a tier name is 100 characters and the maximum length of a node name is 225 characters for Linux and 500 characters for all other operating systems.
 In your tier, node and application names, you should avoid certain special characters.
 The characters you can use are listed on the Tiers and Nodes page.

 Generally, node names should be unique.
 However, nodes that reside on different tiers and different machines (hosts) can have duplicate node names.